What Does a Traffic Cop Do?

 Six experienced traffic constables from the four western provinces met at K Division Headquarters in Edmonton and were led in a functional job analysis by Dr. James McGinnis of the Research Branch of Human Resources Directorate of the RCMP.

-We brainstormed together, trying to list all of the different tasks that we were expected to perform and the knowledge that we required to do them.
+We brainstormed together over a three day period, trying to list all of the different tasks that we were expected to perform and the knowledge that we required to do them.
 The meeting room walls were soon covered with sheets of paper, each listing a single task description.

 There has always been a friendly rivalry between the general duty constables and those of us on traffic.
 I smiled when I read that the task bank indicated that we were expected to have their knowledge and the identified traffic enforcement knowledge as well.